Tau Ceti

 Tau Ceti, Latinized from τ Ceti, is a single star in the constellation Cetus that is spectrally similar to the Sun, although it has only about 78% of the Sun's mass.
 At a distance of just under 12 ly from the Solar System, it is a relatively nearby star and the closest solitary G-class star.
-The star appears stable, with little stellar variation, and is metal-deficient relative to the Sun.
+The star appears stable, with little stellar variation, and is metal-deficient (low in elements other than hydrogen and helium) relative to the Sun.

 It can be seen with the unaided eye with an apparent magnitude of 3.5.
 As seen from Tau Ceti, the Sun would be in the northern hemisphere constellation Boötes with an apparent magnitude of about 2.6.

 Observations have detected more than ten times as much dust surrounding Tau Ceti as is present in the Solar System.
-Since December 2012, there has been evidence of at least four planets—all confirmed as super-Earths—orbiting Tau Ceti, with two of these being potentially in the habitable zone.
-There are an additional four unconfirmed planets, one of which is a Jovian planet between 3 and 20 AU from the star.
-Because of its debris disk, any planet orbiting Tau Ceti would face far more impact events than Earth.
+Tau Ceti has been an object of interest for exoplanet searches, and a number of candidate planets have been proposed, but as of 2025 there remains no unambiguous evidence of planets.
+Because of its debris disk, any planet orbiting Tau Ceti would face far more impact events than present day Earth.
 Despite this hurdle to habitability, its solar analog (Sun-like) characteristics have led to widespread interest in the star.
-Given its stability, similarity and relative proximity to the Sun, Tau Ceti is consistently listed as a target for the Search for Extra-Terrestrial Intelligence (SETI) and appears in some science fiction literature.
+Given its stability, similarity and relative proximity to the Sun, Tau Ceti is consistently listed as a target for the search for extraterrestrial intelligence (SETI).

 Name

 The name "Tau Ceti" is the Bayer designation for this star, established in 1603 as part of German celestial cartographer Johann Bayer's Uranometria star catalogue: it is "number T" in Bayer's sequence of constellation Cetus.
-In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, written at Cairo about 1650, this star was designated Thālith al Naʽāmāt (ثالث النعامات - thālith al-naʽāmāt), which was translated into Latin as Tertia Struthionum, meaning the third of the ostriches.
+In the catalogue of stars in the Calendarium of Al Achsasi al Mouakket, written at Cairo about 1650, this star was designated Thālith al Naʽāmāt (ثالث النعامات – thālith al-naʽāmāt), which was translated into Latin as Tertia Struthionum, meaning the third of the ostriches.
 This star, along with η Cet (Deneb Algenubi), θ Cet (Thanih Al Naamat), ζ Cet (Baten Kaitos), and υ Cet, were Al Naʽāmāt (النعامات), the Hen Ostriches.

 In Chinese astronomy, the "Square Celestial Granary" (天倉 (Tiān Cāng)) refers to an asterism consisting of τ Ceti, ι Ceti, η Ceti, ζ Ceti, θ Ceti and 57 Ceti.
 Consequently, the Chinese name for τ Ceti itself is "the Fifth Star of Square Celestial Granary" (天倉五 (Tiān Cāng wǔ)).